GOOD MANUFACTURING PRACTICES (GMP) OF INDUSTRIAL SAFE ANIMAL FEED

 The recommendations for the reduction of mycotoxins in cereals are divided into two parts: the recommended practices based on Good Agricultural Practices (GAP) and Good Manufacturing Practices (GMP).

-Immediately after harvest, it is necessary to determine the moisture levels of the crop; where appropriate, dry to the recommended moisture content for storage of the crop in question.
+Immediately after harvest, it is necessary to determine the moisture levels of the crop; and, where appropriate, dry it to the recommended moisture content for storage of the crop in question.
 Samples taken for moisture measurements should be as representative of the lot as possible.
-To reduce moisture content variation within the lot, the grain can be transported to another facility –or silo– after the drying process.
+To reduce variation in moisture content within the lot, the grain can be transported to another facility –or silo– after the drying process.

-Cereals should be dried in a manner that minimizes damage to the grains and keeps moisture levels below those that allow fungi growth during storage (typically less than 15 percent) in order to prevent the proliferation of a series of fungal species, especially Fusarium, which may be present on fresh grains.
+Cereals should be dried in a manner that minimizes damage to the grains and keeps moisture levels below those that allow fungal growth during storage (typically less than 15%) in order to prevent the proliferation of various fungal species, especially Fusarium, which may be present in fresh grains.

 buenas-practicas-de-fabricacion-silo